jauderho/nts-servers/README.md

 Pull requests are welcome to add new sources (signed commits are preferred).
 Each PR should include any proposed changes to README.md and chrony.conf.
 Please adhere to the format.

 - Before using anycast NTP servers, make sure that you understand the [limitations](https://www.rfc-editor.org/rfc/rfc8633.html#page-17)
+- Use [at least 4 time sources](https://support.ntp.org/Support/SelectingOffsiteNTPServers#Upstream_Time_Server_Quantity) as a best practice.
+No more than 10 should be used
 - Generally, virtualized systems do not make for good time sources as there is too much jitter.
-Submissions should strive to ensure that high quality time is available.
+Submissions should strive to ensure that high quality time is available

 |Hostname|Stratum|Location|Owner|Notes|
 |---|:---:|---|---|---|